pgRouting/workshop/docs/chapters/3-installation.rst

 When you installed the workshop package you will find all documents in ``/usr/share/pgrouting/workshop/``.

-We recommend to copy the files to your home directory and make a symbolic link to your webserver's root folder:
+We recommend to copy the files to your home directory and make a symbolic link to your web server's root folder:

 .. code-block:: bash